 If the deemed payment is greater than zero, you must pay further tax on this amount to HMRC.

-You can find out more and download a deemed payment spreadsheet here.
+You can find out more and download a deemed payment spreadsheet on the GOV.UK site.

-* From 6th April 2017, limited company contractors working in the public sector are no longer be able to use the 5% allowance, although private sector contractors will be unaffected.
+* From 6th April 2017, limited company contractors working in the public sector are no longer be able to use the 5% allowance if their contracts are caught by IR35.
+This will be extended to IR35-caught private sector contractors from April 2020 onwards.

 Calculating the cost of IR35